KartikJS/Real-Estate/! README.md

 - Using Swiper functionality while viewing properties so user can swipe through pictures without opening the product page

+- Website for now is not responsive I plan to add media queries in future.

 # Few Missing Features and Drawbacks

 - Note API only has 500 request per month if it doesnt work you can get it from above link or you can contact me.